Abundance of Banana Peppers!

 Do you have more banana peppers than you think you possibly could ever eat?
 I am here to help!!
 Banana peppers are so versatile you can freeze, stuff, fry, pickle, or even grill them.
 Banana peppers are sweet, and sometimes even hot, they belong to the chili pepper family, the degree of sweet or heat will depend on the maturity of the pepper.
 The ripest peppers are sweeter than the young ones.
 Bananas have a generous amounts of Vitamin B6, and Vitamin C. They are also high in fiber and low in calories!!

-- they have been shown to reduce the symptoms of sinusitis
+- Banana peppers have been shown to reduce the symptoms of sinusitis

 Pickled Banana Pepper Rings